A functorial approach to regular homomorphisms: Regular homomorphisms as functors

 we prefer to work with the functor $\mathscr A^i_{X/S}$, which although (again) far from being representable in general, is easier to work with.
 In light of this discussion, we view the algebraic representative as being something of a categorical moduli space for $\mathscr A^i_{X/S}$ (and indeed also for $\mathscr P^i_{X/S}$ and its sheafification).

 \begin{rem} While preparing this manuscript, we became aware of the recent work of Benoist--Wittenberg~\cite{BW}.
-They define a functor for codimension-$2$ cycle classes in the case $S=\Lambda=\operatorname{Spec}K$.
-In the situation where $X$ is a \emph{geometrically rational threefold}, this functor is a sheaf representable by a group scheme whose connected component of the identity is an abelian variety, namely the algebraic representative.
-It would be interesting to compare their sheaf with the sheaf we work with here, namely $(\mathscr P^2_{X/K})^\dagger$, and to compare their algebraic representative with the one we construct here.
-For instance, if $K$ is perfect, they have shown that the two algebraic representatives agree. \end{rem}
+In the case where $S=\Lambda=\operatorname{Spec}K$ and where $X$ is a \emph{geometrically rational smooth projective threefold}, they define in \cite[\S 2.3.2]{BW} a functor for codimension-$2$ cycle classes and show \cite[Thm.~3.1]{BW} that this functor is a sheaf representable by a group scheme $\mathbf{CH}^2_{X/K}$ over $K$ whose connected component of the identity is an abelian variety.
+In this setting, it would be interesting to compare their sheaf with the sheaf we work with here, namely $(\mathscr P^2_{X/K})^\dagger$, and to compare their abelian variety $(\mathbf{CH}^2_{X/K})^\circ$ with the algebraic representative we construct in Theorem~\ref{T2:mainAb2} for codimension-2 cycles classes.
+For instance, if $K$ is perfect, they have shown \cite[Thm.~3.1$(vi)$]{BW} that the two algebraic representatives agree.
+On the other hand, as is mentioned in \cite[Rmk.~3.2(i)]{BW}, defining an algebraic representative in the sense of Benoist--Wittenberg for codimension-2 cycles under weaker hypotheses on the variety $X$ could prove useful in extending Theorem~\ref{T2:mainalgrep} in the case of codimension-2 cycles to non-separable field extensions. \end{rem}